OneClickToQif/OneClickToQif/README.md

-# OneClickToQif
-OneClickToQIF consists of a set of templates and macros, which are used to export data from your spreadsheets to QIF format, as used by programs such as GnuCash, Money and Quicken.
-You can use the templates as provided, or adapt your own spreadsheet, so your data is automatically exported to QIF with a single click.

 ![](https://github.com/OneClickToQif/OneClickToQif/blob/master/docs/logo_with_link_small.gif)

-## Introduction

 **_OneClickToQIF_** is a project consisting of a series of spreadsheet templates and macros, which are used to export data (such as bank accounts, mortgage ...) to QIF format, used by programs such as GnuCash, Money and Quicken.